-When you use any of the university libraries there are a number of different learning spaces available so you can decide what is best for your purpose.
-There are over 1700 study spaces, many with a networked computer.
-Wireless network is available throughout.
+When you use any of the university libraries there are a number of different learning spaces available so you can decide what is best for your purpose, whether for individual or group study.
+See below for further details.

-We recognise that you can learn from your friends so we have provided social study areas in all our libraries.
-Here you can discuss your work with your friends without worrying about disturbing others as a reasonable level of noise is tolerated, though we do ask that you are considerate of other students and staff.
+We recognise that you can learn from your friends so we have provided group learning spaces.
+Here you can discuss your work without worrying about disturbing others as a reasonable level of noise is tolerated, though we do ask that you are considerate of other students and staff.

 There are bookable group study rooms of various sizes in each of the libraries.
-These rooms are equipped with a selection of facilities that may include: whiteboard, flipchart, PC and plasma screens so that you can easily work in groups or practice presentations.
+These rooms are equipped with a selection of facilities that may include: whiteboard, scribble board, flipchart, PC and plasma screens.

-- Contact the library Help Desk to book a room.
-Bookings are restricted to student use only.
+- Bookings are restricted to student use only.

 Silent study spaces